Considering the befitting potential of communication for CPS applications, following are a few questions that we focus on at the Research Days 2019.

 Lakeside Labs, Klagenfurt, Austria

-“Communication in Drones”
+“Communication and Drones”

 The commercial market for applications enabled by small drones is growing rapidly.
 Such applications pose different communication constraints, such as desired throughput, delay tolerance, range, and connectivity, which may be hard to fulfill in mobile aerial networks.
 We present an application-layer rate-adaptive multicast video streaming framework over an aerial testbed of IEEE 802.11a ad-hoc network.
 We then evaluate the performance of 802.11ac – a newer addition to the 802.11 family, for an aerial mesh network.
 Furthermore, we present an Android-based cellular drone measurement tool and evaluate LTE performance for drone networks.
 Lastly, we introduce the forthcoming 5G playground Carinthia and our “Communication in Swarms” use case.